 I love a good business book but I’m reeeeally choosy about what I buy.
 Because I don’t want you to waste a whole load of time, money and effort picking through various reviews and descriptions, I thought I’d give you a list of the ones I like the most.
 I own every one of these books and know they will help your career and get you where you want to go.

 On Wednesday 10th June 2009 I left my job to become a full time freelancer.
 I wish I could say that I screamed “UP YOURS LOSERS!!” as I waved to my previous employers (without using all my fingers) whilst sprinting for the door with the contents of the stationery cupboard, but I didn’t.
 Instead I quietly walked out of the gates into the unknown.

 I really like telling you guys how to set up and become Virtual Assistants but I realised recently that it might be nice if you knew a bit more about me.
 So after racking my brain for an inordinate amount of time and deleting some rather incriminating and over-shary details, this is what I’ve come up with… don’t judge me!

 This is a Virtual Assistant case study on MOI!
 You can read a bit about me here but this is the story about how I became a VA, what I did before I went freelance, how I manage clients and what I’d do differently if I had to start again.
-I set up Munro PA Services at the end of 2008 and I live in sunny Brighton in an apartment full of shoes, wine and cake.
+I set up Munro PA Services at the end of 2008 and I live by the sea in sunny Brighton.